 Undisclosed conflicts of interest

 Public trust in the peer review process and the credibility of published articles depend in part on how well conflict of interest is handled during writing, peer review, and editorial decision making.
-Conflict of interest exists when an author (or the author’s institution), reviewer, or editor has financial or personal relationships that inappropriately influence (bias) his or her actions (such relationships are also known as dual commitments, competing interests, or competing loyalties).Read more about identifying undisclosed conflicts of interest
+Conflict of interest exists when an author (or the author’s institution), reviewer, or editor has financial or personal relationships that inappropriately influence (bias) his or her actions (such relationships are also known as "dual commitments", "competing interests", or "competing loyalties").Read more about identifying undisclosed conflicts of interest

 These relationships vary from those with negligible potential to those with great potential to influence judgment, and not all relationships represent true conflict of interest.
 The potential for conflict of interest can exist whether or not an individual believes that the relationship affects his or her scientific judgment.
-Financial relationships (such as employment, consultancies, stock ownership, honoraria, paid expert testimony) are the most easily identifiable conflicts of interest and the most likely to undermine the credibility of the journal, the authors, and of science itself.
+Financial relationships (such as employment, consultancies, stock ownership, honoraria, paid expert testimony) are the most easily identifiable conflicts of interest and the most likely to undermine the credibility of the journal, the authors, and of the research itself.
 However, conflicts can occur for other reasons, such as personal relationships, academic competition, and intellectual passion.

 All participants in the peer review and publication process must disclose all relationships that could be viewed as presenting a potential conflict of interest.
 Disclosure of these relationships is also important in connection with editorials and review articles, because it can be more difficult to detect bias in these types of publications than in reports of original research.
 Editors may use information disclosed in conflict of interest and financial interest statements as a basis for editorial decisions.
 Editors should publish this information if they believe it is important in judging the manuscript.